GannettDigital/palinode/README.md

 ```

 ### MapConcurrent
-- Binds each input item to the provided function, scheduling all of invocations of the provided function to be executed on next tick.
+- Binds each input item to the provided function.
+- Schedules all bound functions to be executed on next tick.
-- Calls the callback when complete.
+- Calls the callback when all functions have completed, or if any callback with error.
 - If any error occurs, all outstanding callbacks will have no effect.
 - If any error occurs, the result will be undefined - partial results are not provided
 - Results are accumulated into an array, where the position of each result corresponds to the position of the input item.